arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/mtl/typeclasses/monadfilter/README.md

 ## continueWith

-Binding over `MonadFilter` instances with `bindingFilter` brings into scope the `continueIf` guard that requires a `Boolean` predicate as value.
+Binding over `MonadFilter` instances with `fx.monadFilter` brings into scope the `continueIf` guard that requires a `Boolean` predicate as value.
 If the predicate is `true` the computation will continue and if the predicate returns `false` the computation is short-circuited returning monad filter instance `empty()` value.

 In the example below we demonstrate monadic comprehension over the `MonadFilter` instances for both `Option` and `ListK` since both data types can provide a safe `empty` value.